 I had a lot of different issues with deciding to go into law enforcement.
 Especially with the history of my family telling me about when they were growing up under the time when law enforcement officers were not very kind to minorities.
 They basically had no rights.
 So, when I told my dad I wanted to be a police officer, he wasn’t too thrilled about that because he thought the police were oppressors as opposed to actually helping people.
 During his time growing up, that’s what he experienced.
 I would expect him to have that view if that was the only view that he saw.
-I was trying to explain to him that not all policeman are like that and that that was, unfortunately, a time period that he grew up in.
+I was trying to explain to him not all policemen are like that and that that was, unfortunately, a time period he grew up in.
 Life was different.
 I’m not saying it’s better.
 It’s still there to some degree, but it’s nowhere close to what he experienced.

 It’s difficult having conversations with people that have pre-notions as far as what happened to Michael Brown.
 I don’t want to say who was right or wrong.
 I just know that on that day, tragically, a young man lost his life.
-There’s still more questions that need answers.
+There are still more questions that need answers.
 I mean, how do you go from jaywalking to being shot by the police?
 I’d like to know a little more about how that happened.
 What did they say to each other?
 What was the conversation about that lead to anger or for him to retrieve his policeman’s gun?
 I’ve been telling people to get off the street for 30-something years and I haven’t had to shoot anybody.

-I have felt the racism.
+I’ve felt the racism.
 I’ve been a part of car stops.
 Even as a police officer I’ve been stopped for no reason at all.

-I pullover.
+I pull over.
 And I never identify myself as a police officer, the reason being I like to see how I’m going to be treated.
-So, when the officer drive up and asked for my driver’s license I said, “No problem, Officer.
+So, when the officer drove up and asked for my driver’s license, I said, “No problem, Officer.
 Is there a problem?
 Did I do something wrong?”
 “Don’t get smart with me!”
 “I’m not getting smart.
 I just asked a question.
 You pulled me over.
 I think I have a right to ask what’s going on.”
 “Well, let me just see your license.”
 So, it was this sort of arrogance.
 I know what that feels like because it’s happened to me.
 I think that people deserve courtesy.
-If you want police officers to be respected, than there’s nothing wrong with you telling me why you stopped me.
+If you want police officers to be respected, then there’s nothing wrong with you telling me why you stopped me.
 Matter of fact, I think it’s required that you tell me if I ask.
 So, I just allowed him to take my license.
 When he came back, I know he ran it to see if I was wanted and check if I had any outstanding warrants.

 I take those opportunities to teach officers that we’re no better than anyone else.
-The only thing that makes us different is that when we put that uniform on and we put that badge on, we’ve taken an oath to protect the constitution and the laws and the state of Missouri.
+The only thing that makes us different is when we put that uniform on and we put that badge on, we’ve taken an oath to protect the Constitution and the laws and the state of Missouri.

 After work they’re always like, “C’mon, let’s hang out!”
 And I tell them, “I don’t hang out with policemen.”
 Oh, yeah, if you have a wedding or something going on that’s really special, your kid’s graduating from school, I’ll be there.
 “To go to a bar and just drink with you?
 No, I have no intentions of doing that.”
 “Well, why don’t you want to hang with us?”
 “Because I don’t want to become you.”
-Because hanging with you creates an “us against them” mentality.
+Because hanging creates an ‘us against them’ mentality.
 That we always have to eat together, drink together, and go out together, and we only hang with cops, we only talk with cops, we only marry cops.

 So often, when we think we got to a point where we’ve arrived, we don’t reach down and try and grab other people up with us.
-Instead we talk about them and look down at them and call people criminals and thugs.
+Instead, we talk about them and look down at them and call people criminals and thugs.

 They want a safe community just like anywhere else… How will we ever fix it?
 It’s not going to fix itself.

 People want to know, how do we change relationships between the police and the citizens?
 Well, first you need to break down this blue wall that divides us.
 The blue wall has become such a hindrance.
 They got this code in the hood — snitches get stitches.
 In other words, if I were to talk to a policeman about something that happened in my community, I would be retaliated against by the people in that community because I’m talking to the police.
-But the only way you’re going to rid your community of problems is to cooperate with the police so that we can get the people that are doing the things that are causing good people to get caught up in the middle of all of this.
+But the only way you’re going to rid your community of problems is to cooperate with the police so that we can get the people doing the things causing good people to get caught up in the middle of all of this.
 We have a lot of good residents in Ferguson.
 Not all of them are criminals.
 There are some people that are not there by choice.
-They’re stuck and they can’t leave.
+They’re stuck and can’t leave.
 If they could, they’d move.
 But they’re there.

 They want a safe community just like anywhere else.
 But if they’re so afraid to talk to the police about what they know is going on in their community, how will we ever stop it?
 How will we ever fix it?
 It’s not going to fix itself.
 Because when the police don’t have the help of the citizens and the citizens don’t have the confidence and trust in the police, the only thing that benefits from that are the criminals.
-That’s why our crime rate is where it is today because the criminals are going unchecked.
+That’s why our crime rate is where it is today, because criminals are going unchecked.
 There is no gatekeeper.
 There’s nobody there to cooperate with the police.

 The code of the street is you don’t talk to the police.
 How do we break down that wall?
 If we want the citizen to help us, we have to be the first to break down the wall because they’re not going to come to us.